Prenatals Vitamins: Why You Should Take Them & How They Make a Difference

 Can you get everything you need from your diet?

-When you are pregnant, you need folate, iron, calcium, and many other vitamins and minerals in much higher amounts than you do at any other time during your life.
-These nutrients are essential for your baby’s growth and proper development.
+When you're pregnant, you need folate, iron, calcium, and many other vitamins and minerals in much higher amounts than you do at any other time during your life.
+These nutrients are essential for your baby’s growth and healthy development, and certainly for your wellbeing as well.

 Even if your diet includes a wide variety of healthy foods, it can be very difficult to meet these high demands, especially if you’re also dealing with pregnancy-related food cravings and aversions.
 For those who are lactose intolerant, eat a plant-based diet, or have other dietary restrictions, it’s even more difficult to consume all the nutrients you need through food alone.
 Multiples pregnancies and certain health conditions can increase your need for specific nutrients even further.